 These internationally-significant structures relating to the D-Day preparations are under threat due to coastal erosion and the ravages of time.

-The project is currently underway, utilising existing data relating to the D-Day remains on the foreshore at Lepe to create digital and physical interpretations of the site, in both its current form and how it looked in 1944.
+The project utilised existing data relating to the D-Day remains on the foreshore at Lepe to create digital and physical interpretations of the site, in both its current form and how it looked in 1944.

 These interpretations will be used as a basis for a series of dissemination projects to fulfil the vision to ‘ensure the New Forest’s distinctive landscape survives through future change and modern-day pressures.’

-Phase 2 includes the creation of a second 3D virtual model showing a comparable area to that in Phase 1 (around 600m of foreshore).
-This second model will reconstruct how the site would have looked on a specific day in 1944 during the launching of the caissons, as preparations were made for embarkation to join the assault at Normandy.
+Phase 2 included the creation of a second 3D virtual model showing a comparable area to that in Phase 1 (around 600m of foreshore).
+This second model reconstructed how the site would have looked on a specific day in 1944 during the launching of the caissons, as preparations were made for embarkation to join the assault at Normandy.
+Both these models are interactive and include a trail with information points.

-We also aim to create a 3D print from this virtual model which will be put on display by the New Forest National Parks Authority and will be used as an Educational resource.
+We also create a 3D print from this virtual model which will be put on display by the New Forest National Parks Authority and will be used as an Educational resource.

 “This is a very significant project in this D-Day anniversary year.
 The site is under threat from the ravages of time and the sea.
 We have already lost around 45% of the Mulberry construction platforms and coastal erosion is now having a visible impact on the remaining structures.
 In a few more years, the beach’s D-Day remains could be lost forever.